El Jardín de la Sal

 El Jardín de la Sal sits beside the old Fuencaliente lighthouse at the southern tip of La Palma, a drive from Santa Cruz along the coast road.
 The lighthouse itself now serves as an information centre for the La Palma marine reserve, which tells you something useful about the sourcing philosophy here: the kitchen works with fish pulled from the same waters the reserve was created to protect.
 Vieja (parrotfish) and red rock fish are the daily staples, species that appear on few menus outside the Canary Islands and whose flavour profiles reward attention rather than spectacle.

 A café upstairs operates alongside the main restaurant and offers views across the pans toward the sea.
-For a return visit, the upstairs space is worth considering for a lighter, unhurried meal, particularly at lunch when the light over the salt pans is at its most striking.
+For a return visit, the upstairs space works for a lighter, unhurried meal, particularly at lunch when the light over the salt pans is at its most striking.

 The Drinks Program